Psychology with Management BSc (Hons)

 - GCE A Levels BBB in relevant subjects

 - American High School + 3AP at grade 4

 - Transfer students from other universities may be considered on a case by case basis.

 English language requirements

-Where English was not the medium of instruction at secondary school, applicants must demonstrate English language proficiency equivalent to IELTS 6.0, TOEFL 550 (paper-based exam); 213 (computer-based exam); 80 (internet-based exam).
+- Where English was not the medium of instruction at secondary school, applicants must demonstrate English language proficiency equivalent to IELTS 6.5 Academic (with no element below 6).